ConPaaS-team/conpaas/bag-of-tasks/readme.txt

 Protocol:
 - once the service is running, it listens on port 8475 for incomming requests
 - only POST requests are allowed
 - once a request comes in, it is parsed and handled as a jsonrpc call.
 The available APIs are clearly written and documented in the file org/koala/runnersFramework/runners/bot/listener/BatsServiceApi.java
-- for each request, a correspoding verbose json response is provided.
+- for each request, a corresponding verbose json response is provided.
 - any exception/error on run-time is logged in the exceptions.log file, and for any non-valid calls, proper error messages are returned

 ==============================================================================
 All the new implementations for the listener are in the sub-package: org.koala.runnersFramework.runners.bot.listener.